 IBM, after vetting our solutions, has designated us as a Federal Systems Integrator in Cybersecurity for their government clients who want to safely migrate to their most reliable Cloud Services.

-Our solution is unique in the many ways it stops data breaches on initial access authentication and continuously during the entire secure session.
-The user may also conduct personal liberties using the same access terminal that is used to access privileged files and applications.
+Our unique solutions enable us to stop data breaches as they are attempted.
+Secondly, a user may also conduct personal liberties using the same access terminal that is used to access privileged files and applications.
 Personal liberties could include watching commercial videos and playing games obtained from less than secure sites.

-As a direct result of our developed solution we can now prove that Disabled Veterans working from home, as remote support personnel, also could not create data breaches.
-Others teleworking, in an airport waiting lounge on a public Wi-Fi in Bagdad, or a soldier in a foxhole in Afghanistan calling for a rescue chopper over a portable satellite link to CINCOM in Tampa, FL, could also be stopped from creating a data breach.
+Our developed solutions also allow Disabled Veterans to work from home, as remote support personnel.
+Others teleworking, from an airport waiting lounge on a public Wi-Fi in Bagdad, or from a foxhole in Afghanistan calling for a rescue chopper, over a portable satellite link to CINCOM in Tampa, FL, can use our solution and not be able to create a data breach.